felixmulder/felixmulder.github.io/writing/2022-03-12-Monorepos-done-right.md

 The easiest mitigation is to serialize merges to the main branch.
 However, this does not scale.
-At Stripe, my current project is to implement a speculative approach to testing and merging changes, this will allow us to scale merges to hundreds of commits per hour.
+At Stripe, my current project is to implement a speculative approach to testing and merging changes, this will allow us to scale merges to hundreds of commits per hour while keeping the main branch green.

 ## Trying to get things right from the start
 This is why I'm writing this post.
 Most monorepos I've been exposed to have a lot